techidaily/site-win11-tips/source/_posts/circumventing-the-failed-to-launch-lunar-client-windows-message.md

 3. Right-click on Lunar Client's EXE file and select**Run as administrator** from the context menu.
 ![Run Lunar Client as an Administrator on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/1-run-lunar-client-as-an-administrator-on-windows.jpg)

  If launching Lunar Client as an administrator fixes the problem, this indicates that operating system restrictions are causing this error.
-So, you should[configure the application to always run as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .
+So, you should [configure the application to always run as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) .

 ## 3\.
 Delete Lunar Client's Cache Folders